shapkarin/shapkarin.me/public/api/articles/async-event-loop-web-workers.md

 // 5. setTimeout callback (Task Queue)
 ```
 This example clearly demonstrates the order of execution: synchronous code first, then all microtasks, then tasks from the callback queue.

+## Event Loop Analogy: The Restaurant

+Imagine you're at a restaurant:

+1. **The Chef (Call Stack):** Prepares one order at a time.
+If a dish takes long to cook, the chef moves it to a separate station (like an oven with a timer - a Web API) and starts on the next order.
+2. **The Waiter (Putting tasks in Queues):** The waiter keeps an eye on all pending tasks.
+When a dish in the oven is ready (Web API finishes), the waiter doesn't interrupt the chef.
+Instead, they place a note for the chef (the callback function) in an "orders ready" tray (Task Queue or Microtask Queue).
+3. **The Manager (Event Loop):** The manager ensures the chef only works on one task from the Call Stack at a time.
+When the chef is free (Call Stack is empty), the manager first checks for any urgent notes (Microtask Queue).
+If there are any, the chef handles all of them.
+Then, the manager gives the chef the next "order ready" note from the regular tray (Task Queue).
+This keeps the workflow smooth and ensures urgent tasks are prioritized.

+## Event Loop Analogy: Baking Cookies

+Another way to visualize this is by imagining you're baking cookies, and you can only do one thing at a time:

+1.  **Your To-Do List (Call Stack):** You follow your recipe step-by-step (e.g., mix dough, pour milk).
+Each step is a task on your to-do list.
+2.  **Simple, Quick Tasks (Synchronous Code):** Mixing dough or pouring milk are quick and done immediately.
+3.  **Waiting Tasks (Asynchronous Code & Web APIs):** When you put cookies in the oven, you set a timer (like `setTimeout`).
+You don't just stand there.
+The oven (a Web API) handles the baking in the background.
+4.  **The "Timer Dings!"
+(Callback in Queue):** When the timer dings, it's like the Web API has finished.
+The task "take cookies out" (the callback function) is now ready.
+It gets added to a list of "things to do when I'm free" (Task Queue).
+5.  **Your Kitchen Helper (Event Loop):** This helper constantly checks if you're done with your current immediate task (Call Stack empty).
+    *   First, they check for any "super urgent small notes" you left yourself, like "quickly wipe counter" (Microtask Queue).
+You do all of these first.
+    *   Then, if you're free, the helper hands you the next "thing to do when I'm free" from your list, like "take cookies out" (Task Queue).
+This way, you're always busy doing something productive and not just waiting for the cookies to bake.

 ## So, No Real Threads in Main JavaScript?